tc39/test262/INTERPRETING.md

         sleeps the execution for approximately that duration.
     - **`monotonicNow`** - a function that returns a value that conforms to [`DOMHighResTimeStamp`][] and is produced in such a way that its semantics conform to **[Monotonic Clock][]**.

+In addition, consumers may choose to override any of the [the available test harness helper functions](https://github.com/tc39/test262/blob/master/CONTRIBUTING.md#test-environment) as they see fit.
+See [the documentation on handling errors and negative test cases](https://github.com/tc39/test262/blob/master/CONTRIBUTING.md#handling-errors-and-negative-test-cases) for a useful example of this.

 #### Normative references